Fair and Efficient Allocations Without Obvious Manipulations: Introduction

 \cite{troyan2020obvious} define the notion of not obvious manipulability.
 They show that a number of known mechanisms which are not strategyproof satisfy not obviously manipulability, e.g. stable mechanisms in the context of two-sided matching are not obviously manipulable (in direct contrast to~\cite{roth1982economics}, who shows that there exists no mechanism that is both stable and strategyproof).
 At the same time, many known not strategyproof mechanisms are obviously manipulable, e.g. the first-price auction, and more generally the pay-as-bid auction.

 The notion of non obvious manipulability in computational social choice has been explored in some very recent works~\cite{ortega2019obvious,aziz2021obvious}.~\cite{ortega2019obvious} study cake-cutting.
 They show that, as opposed to truthfulness, NOM is compatible with proportionality: an adaptation of the well-known moving knife procedure satisfies both properties.
 They also observe that every proportional (direct revelation) rule satisfies the worst-case guarantee required for NOM (we show a similar statement here, in Lemma~\ref{lemma:ex-ante-EF-and-NOM}), while every Pareto efficient (direct revelation) rule satisfies the best-case guarantee required for NOM.
 Therefore, in the context of direct revelation mechanisms in cake-cutting, proportional and Pareto efficient rules are not obviously manipulable. \cite{aziz2021obvious} explore obvious manipulations in voting theory.
 They give sufficient conditions for voting rules to be not obviously manipulable, and show that a number of voting rules escape the pessimistic conclusions of the Gibbard-Satterthwaite theorem, e.g., the Borda rule is not obviously manipulable.
+After the conference version of this paper was published, several new works study non-obvious manipulability in extensive-form mechanisms~\cite{archbold2023non}, matching~\cite{arribillaga2023obvious}, bilateral trade~\cite{archbold2023nontrade}, and single-peaked preferences~\cite{arribillaga2023not}.